aimlcommunitybd/public-docs/legal/code-of-conduct.md

 # AI/ML Professional Community Bangladesh
-**AIML Professional Community Bangladesh** is a volunteer-led, non-profit community.
+**AI/ML Professional Community Bangladesh** is a volunteer-led, non-profit community.
 Our focus is on strengthening the local AI/ML community and ensuring a free, open-source, and collaborative space for professional growth.
 We operate entirely through volunteer contributions - no one receives compensation for their services, and we maintain a non-commercial approach to all community activities.

 ## **Community Goals**